felixgro/felixgrohs.dev-v2/README.md

 GITHUB_USER=YOUR_GITHUB_USERNAME
 ```

-\[Optionally\] Setup realtime error reporting using Mailersend by including your token along with your desired sending/receiving email address in the `.env` file:
+\[Optional\] Setup realtime error reporting using Mailersend by including your token along with your desired sending/receiving email address in the `.env` file:
 ```
 MAILERSEND_TOKEN=mailersend_token
 MAILERSEND_FROM=error@example.com